Mechanical Failures That Cause Car Accidents and Injuries

 Car Maintenance to Help Prevent Accidents

 In addition to helping avoid accidents, maintaining your vehicle properly can help save you money and the stress of being stranded.
 While having your vehicle regularly checked by your mechanic is always a good idea, there are simple car maintenance steps you can take yourself to help ensure your safety before heading out on the road.
 Be sure to read your car’s owner’s manual to become familiar with your vehicle, and keep it in a handy place like your glovebox for quick reference.
-Make a habit of getting regular tune ups and oil changes, while regularly checking the following:
+Make a habit of getting regular tune ups and oil changes, while regularly checking

 - Tires: Check the air pressure regularly, and make sure your tires are filled to the required level.
 Inspect for signs of worn or uneven tread and bulging

 - Brakes: Check your brake fluid, and pay attention to any squeaking or grinding you hear

 - Steering: Check your steering fluid levels, and have your car checked if you notice any tightness or pulling